RJPearson94/terraform-provider-twilio/docs/resources/flex_plugin.md

 - `create` - (Defaults to 10 minutes) Used when creating the plugin
 - `update` - (Defaults to 10 minutes) Used when updating the plugin
 - `read` - (Defaults to 5 minutes) Used when retrieving the plugin
+- `delete` - (Defaults to 10 minutes) Used when retrieving the plugin

 ## Import